DecisionsDev/policy-corpus/benchmark_your_policy_automation_docs/user_prompt_template.md

 ```

 ## Now, please generate:
-* The full implementation of the policy class based on the provided abstract class and policy document.
+* The full implementation of the policy class based on the provided Policy abstract class in the system and policy document.